binoculars/aws-cloudformation-cognito-identity-pool/README.md

 1. Run `npm install`
 1. Create an S3 bucket to hold your Lambda Function (skip this if you already have one)
 1. Create `config.json` (see below)
+1. Ensure you have the [AWS SDK for Node.js configured](https://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) correctly.
+Also, set the `AWS_REGION` environment variable.
 1. Run `gulp` this will:
   1. Build the Lambda function and place it in dist.zip
   1. Upload the function to S3